YosepRA/crustecan-warrior-api/api-design.md

 ### Returns

-An array of fixtures starting from the next unplayed fixture until the next three months schedule.
+An array of fixtures starting from the next unplayed fixture until the next three matches.

 It will use a "Load More" function rather than the usual pagination.
 Therefore, it will result in a continuous and chunked response data instead of a full fixture list on each request.